fredrikjag/homelab/README.md

 Here are some of the key technologies used in this repository:

-- **Ansible** – For automated deployment of various tools and configurations
+> - **Ansible** – For automated deployment of various tools and configurations
-- **Kubernetes** – For container orchestration and management.
+>- **Kubernetes** – For container orchestration and management.
-- **ArgoCD** – Continuous delivery and GitOps tool for Kubernetes.
+>- **ArgoCD** – Continuous delivery and GitOps tool for Kubernetes.
-- **Helm** – Kubernetes package manager for managing applications.
+>- **Helm** – Kubernetes package manager for managing applications.
-- **Prometheus** – Monitoring and alerting toolkit for Kubernetes.
+>- **Prometheus** – Monitoring and alerting toolkit for Kubernetes.
-- **Grafana** – Data visualization for metrics and monitoring.
+>- **Grafana** – Data visualization for metrics and monitoring.
-- **Various Bash/Python Scripts** – For automating setup and maintenance tasks.
+>- **Various Bash/Python Scripts** – For automating setup and maintenance tasks.

-:flashlight: If you find an issue or want to improve something, feel free to reach out to me.
+:flashlight: If you find an issue or have suggestions on improvement, feel free to reach out to me.